-There are two main types of baby carrier: backpack-style carriers that usually offer a range of carrying positions, and wraps, which keep baby snug at your tummy or hip.
+There are two main types to choose from: backpack-style carriers that usually offer a range of carrying positions, although you should keep rear carrying for when baby’s neck is strong enough, and wraps, which keep baby snug at your tummy or hip.
 The former are the most flexible, but they’re also expensive and involve quite a lot of faff.
-If you think sorting out car seats is annoying, these carriers may drive you doo-lally.
+If you thought sorting out the car seat was annoying...

-Wraps and slings are much simpler - and in our experience they have the added bonus of calming even the most colicky baby, which means they’re worth their weight in gold - but it takes a bit of time to get the hang of them.
-Don’t be entirely surprised if your first few attempts leave limbs protruding and baby wondering what on earth you’re trying to do.
+Wraps and slings are much simpler and, in our experience, they have the added bonus of calming even the most colicky baby, which means they’re worth their weight in gold.
+The trade-off is that it takes a bit of time to get the hang of them, so don’t be alarmed if your first few attempts leave baby with limbs protruding and a look of profound confusion.

-Whatever type you go for, make sure baby’s legs aren’t being forced together: that can cause hip problems in young babies whose bodies haven’t finished stretching out.
+Whatever type you go for, it’s very important to make sure baby’s legs aren’t being forced together, as this can cause hip problems in young babies whose bodies haven’t finished stretching out.
 For more details and how-to diagrams check out Hypdysplasia.org.

 1. Je Porte Mon Bébé PhysioCarrier